Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_traces/getting_started_with_traces.md

 ## Confgure External API Access
 Duration: 2

-In the second notebook cell, a network rule, secret, and external access integration will be configured to allow outbound connectivity to the OpenWeather API.
-This is necessary because the Python Notebook does not have network access without this configuration.
-A stage is also created to allow storage of the permanent UDF and procedure.
-A Permanent (will be stored in the database) UDF and procedure was chosen so these utilities could be called outside the notebook in the future if desired.
+In the second notebook cell you will configure a network rule, secret, and external access integration to allow outbound connectivity to the OpenWeather API.
+This is necessary because the Python Notebook is secure by default and does not allow network access.
+A stage is also created to store the permanent UDF and procedure.
+"Permanent" means that the UDF and stored procedure will be stored in the database so that they can be called from outside the Notebook in the future, such as from a SQL query.

 Paste this code into the second cell, variables are automatically pulled in from the previous cell so no editing is needed.